mne-tools/mne-python/doc/glossary.rst

     epochs
         Epochs (sometimes called "trials" in other software packages) are equal-length spans of data extracted from raw continuous data.
-Usually, epochs are extracted around stimulus events or experimental trials (as defined by the experimenter in their study), though sometimes sequential or overlapping epochs are extracted (e.g., for analysis of resting-state activity).
+Usually, epochs are extracted around stimulus events or subject responses, though sometimes sequential or overlapping epochs are extracted (e.g., for analysis of resting-state activity).
 See :class:`Epochs` for the API of the corresponding object class, and :ref:`tut-epochs-class` for a narrative overview.

     evoked
         Evoked data are obtained by averaging epochs.
 Typically, an evoked object